 There are many ways to structure your business legally - sole proprietorship, LLC, or C-corp.
 Each of them comes with a different setup cost, personal liability protection, and tax and compliance requirements.
 Understanding the various aspects of the legal structure for your photography business is essential.
 Taking advice from a lawyer on how to start a photography business is advisable before you make the big decision.
 You also need to make a list of photography business names and decide on the one that can be registered.

 Calculate the initial cost of starting a photography business.
 Include all expenses such as costs of legally setting up your business, setting up an office or studio, buying equipment, marketing costs, etc. Make sure that investing in starting your business should not leave you completely cash-strapped and without any money for operational expenses.

 Cost of running a business:

-Calculate all recurring expenses associated with your business - rentals that you would need to pay, consumables you would use, repair and maintenance of equipment, professional fees of CPAs, assistants, or any other help.
+Calculate all recurring expenses associated with your small business - rentals that you would need to pay, consumables you would use, repair and maintenance of equipment, professional fees of CPAs, assistants, or any other help.
 What will be the costs incurred every time you take up a photography assignment?